-- 105. The consent holder must within three months after Practical Completion engage a Suitably Qualified and Experienced person to: - (a) undertake a review of post-construction changes in hydrodynamics and to compare these to the modelled changes predicted in the report 'Hydrodynamic Modelling Additional Output Locations: of Proposed Reclamation and dredging Layout on Hydrodynamics' (MetOcean Solutions, April 2023); and - (b) produce a report which must, as a minimum: - (i) Describe the changes in hydrodynamics in the immediate vicinity of the Channel Infrastructure structures and turning basin, and whether those changes are materially different to the modelled changes predicted in the MetOcean 2023 report; and - (ii) If the changes in hydrodynamics are materially different to the modelled changes predicted in the MetOcean 2023 report, assess whether it is possible to conclusively determine that any such changes in hydrodynamics at the Channel Infrastructure structures or turning basin have been caused by the Expansion Project; and - (iii) assess whether any changes conclusively determined in condition b(ii) above will materially affect mooring of commercial vessels frequenting the Channel Infrastructure structures. - 106.
-The consent holder must provide the report produced pursuant to condition 105 to Channel Infrastructure within one month of its completion. - 107.
-Where a report produced pursuant to condition 105 concludes that the Expansion Project has conclusively caused changes in hydrodynamics at the Channel Infrastructure structures or turning basin which are materially different to predicted in the MetOcean 2023 report and which will materially affect mooring of commercial vessels frequenting the Channel Infrastructure structures, the consent holder must engage with Channel Infrastructure to determine an appropriate mechanism to (i) identify and (ii) fund the actual and reasonable costs necessary to upgrade the existing mooring equipment to safely accommodate the changed hydrodynamics.
+(a)(c) produce a report which must, as a minimum:

+- (i) Describe the changes in hydrodynamics in the immediate vicinity of the Channel Infrastructure structures (including berths) and turning basin, and whether those changes are materially different to the modelled changes predicted in the MetOcean 2023 report required by condition (a)(ii) above; and - (ii) If the changes in hydrodynamics are materially different to the modelled changes predicted in the MetOcean 2023 report required by condition (a)(ii)(ii) above, assess whether it is possible to conclusively determine that any such changes in hydrodynamics at the Channel Infrastructure structures (including berths) or turning basin have been caused by the Expansion Project; and - (iii) assess whether any changes conclusively determined in condition (c)(ii)b(ii) above will give rise to a material change to the ly affect mooring of commercial vessels frequenting the Channel Infrastructure structuresjetties. - 106.108.
+The consent holder must provide the reports produced pursuant to condition 107(a)(ii) and 107(c), any confirmation pursuant to condition 107(b)(i) to Channel Infrastructure within one month of its-their completion. - to predicted in the MetOcean 2023 report required by condition 107(a)(ii)(ii) above and which will materially affect mooring of commercial vessels frequenting the Channel Infrastructure structure structures. (in engage with Channel Infrastructure to determine an appropriate mechanism to (i) identifyupgrade the existing mooring equipment to accommodate the changed hydrodynamics and ensure that the mooring equipment proportionate to the actual and reasonable costs necessary to upgrade the existing mooring equipment proportionate to the consent holders' contribution to changed hydrodynamics affecting the mooring equipment to safely accommodate the changed the changed hydrodynamics affecting the mooring equipment to safely accommodate the changed hydrodynamics.

 Advice Note: The above conditions are in addition to the other design requirements in these conditions, and the other coastal process monitoring for geomorphological changes in these conditions.
-They are specifically aimed to provide assurance for Channel Infrastructure that any actual effects associated with the Expansion Project on mooring forces at its jetties will be consistent with the predicted (modelled) effects, and further, to assist facilitation of a management response in the unlikely event that the actual effects are materially different than predicted.
+They are specifically aimed to provide assurance for Channel Infrastructure that any actual effects associated with the Expansion Project on mooring forces at its jetties will be consistent with the predicted (modelled) effects, and further, to assist facilitateion of a management response in the unlikely event that the actual effects are materially different than predicted.